artist | curator | educator

 I have worked in partnership with established commercial galleries such as Cristea Roberts and Gimpel Fils, as well as public institutions such as Tate Liverpool, the Whitworth Art Gallery, Huddersfield Art Gallery, Institute of Education, London, Liverpool Hope University and York St. John University.

 I have exhibited widely in galleries in the UK and developed a number of socially engaged artist-led projects, including Wall of Fame (Leigh), Dialogue (London), Hospitals Talking Art (Aberdeen and London), and Enclosure (Banff, Canada).
-I continue to engage in supporting artists and students and am currently Treasurer and studio member of Cross Street Arts in Standish, a registered charity providing studio space and support for professional artists in Wigan.
+I continue to engage in supporting artists and students and am management committee member and studio holder at Cross Street Arts in Standish, a registered charity providing studio space and support for professional artists in Wigan.

 Central to my ethos and practice is the enrichment of people’s lives through an encounter with the visual arts – nurturing the conversation between art, artists, and audience.